SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 ## Fields creation in Sumo Logic for MySQL

-  sumo.datasource - Has fixed value of jmx jmx.endpoint - The endpoint of the activemq broker
+* `sumo.datasource`.
+Has fixed value of `jmx`.
+* `jmx.endpoint`.
+The endpoint of the ActiveMQ broker.

 ## Prerequisites

 The JMX Receiver uses the OpenTelemetry JMX Metric Gatherer.
 For more details, [see their docs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver#details).

 * Download the jar from [releases](https://github.com/open-telemetry/opentelemetry-java-contrib/releases) and place it in `/opt/` or in `C:\ProgramData`.
-Remember the path of the jar it will be used in configuring JMX app.
+Remember the path of the jar, which you'll use to configure the JMX app.
 * Make sure the see the `opentelemetry-java-contrib-jmx-metrics` version is supported in the OpenTelemetry version you are using by going through the [releases](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) section and searching for jmxreceiver in that page.
 You can also check [supported jars code](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/jmxreceiver/supported_jars.go#L33).
 * JMX Metric Gatherer metric extension supports Java 8+, though SASL is only supported where `com.sun.security.sasl.Provider` is available.
 * Configure your java application to enable JMX.
 In most cases, you'll need to set below system variables in your applications's startup script.